 The Waste Management Reserve has been established to assist with the cost of strategic projects, compliance and long term planning for Council's landfills and transfer stations.
-Council transfers to the reserve annually an amount determined during the budget process, Council transfers from the reserve the cost of strategic projects, compliance and long term planning within Council landfills and transfer stations.
+Council transfers to the reserve annually \$10 per kerbside collection levy (or a pro-rata amount for a pro-rata collection), Council transfers from the reserve the cost of strategic projects, compliance and long term planning within Council landfills and transfer stations.